Dissolution of a NJ LLC

 The Process of Dissolving a NJ LLC

 Dissolution is a process in which the LLC begins its legal termination.
 It is the death of the LLC.
-It takes place when one or more of its members cease their association with the LLC or an event takes place which so affects the company it is forced to legally dissolve.
-Such an event may be found in the LLC membership agreement, which mandates the termination of the LLC upon a particular event occurring.
-The process of dissolution continues while the company performs acts necessary to bring it to a close.
-This includes the performance of existing contracts, paying off all debts, and collecting any debts owed.
+It occurs when one or more of its members cease their association with the LLC, or when an event occurs that so affects the company that it is forced to legally dissolve.
+Such an event may be found in the LLC’s membership agreement, which mandates termination of the LLC upon a specified event.
+The dissolution process continues as the company performs the necessary steps to bring it to a close.
+This includes performing existing contracts, paying off all debts, and collecting any outstanding debts.
 These actions all occur before the LLC is completely terminated.

-Dissolution of a LLC in the State of New Jersey
+Dissolution of an LLC in the State of New Jersey

 By law an LLC must dissolve if any of the following events happen: (1) the calendar date for dissolution as is set forth in the operating agreement has arrived or, if no termination date is listed, 30 years from the date of formation; (2) an event which requires dissolution under the operating agreement takes place; (3) all of the members of the LLC consent to dissolution; (4) the death, retirement, resignation, bankruptcy, expulsion of any member, unless all of the remaining members consent to the continuation of the LLC or if the operating agreement permits the continued operation of the LLC; or (5) pursuant to a court ordered mandatory dissolution.